The Gift We Take for Granted

 The Gift We Take For Granted

-The use of safe water is something everyone should have access to and, in a project supported by Rotary kicking off this month, people within the Itasy region of Madagascar will be given the gift we all take for granted.
+The use of safe water is something everyone should have access to and, in a project supported by Rotary, people within the Itasy region of Madagascar will be given the gift we all take for granted.

 Many developing countries have problems with poor sanitation and easy access to safe, clean water.
 But Madagascar is particularly badly served.

 In rural areas 87% of the population are exposed to debilitating, even life-threatening, waterborne diseases, including typhoid, bilharzia and cholera, especially during the rainy season when human and animal waste is washed into the water sources they regularly use.

 Traditionally it is the task of women and girls to collect water for laundry, cooking and personal hygiene, often from far distant rice fields, rivers or ponds.

 But this exhausting and time-consuming task, carried out several times each day, reduces the time women have available to look after their homes and families, and often prevents girls from going to school.